-And though there are a lot of products on the market that claim to be ergonomic and help you maintain a safe, neutral posture while you type, not all of them are that effective.
-So we spoke to all sorts of experts — ranging from physical therapists to trainers and ergonomists to help you find the best office gear to prevent wrist pain and carpal tunnel, from ergonomic keyboards to vertical mouses and more.
+While there are a lot of products on the market that are branded as ergonomic — promising to maintain your posture while you type away — not all of them are that effective.
+So we spoke to all sorts of experts — ranging from physical therapists to trainers and ergonomists to help you find supportive office gear to prevent wrist pain (and avoid carpal tunnel) including ergonomic keyboards, vertical mouses, and more.